-For making the 'bend' frames we made 3 mm thick Mohogany slats so we could laminate them alongside the different stations.
-The method we use is a bit different than Vivier recommends.
+For making the 'bend' frames we made 3 mm thick Mahogany slats so we could laminate them alongside the different stations.
+The method we use is a bit different to what Vivier recommends.

-We are building the hull over pre- shaped frames made out of small laminated slats.
+We built the hull over pre- shaped frames made out of small laminated slats.

 On each station we glued and screwed small blocks.

 Over these blocks we could bend the slats and laminate the rib like frames. (each set of slats is packed in plastic household foil before bending).